-- Front fences and walls should not be higher than 1.5 metres.
-However, front fences and walls can be built up to 1.8 metres in height for noise attenuation if proven necessary. - The design and materials of front fences and walls is to be compatible with the desired character of the streetscape. - Side and back fences and walls can be built up to 1.8 metres in height to achieve privacy for the rear yard. - Fencing fronting along a residential lot secondary frontage or public open space is required to be: - Maximum height 1.8 metres including retaining. - Minimum 100mm x 100mm expressed square posts, with either vertical or horizontal slats in either timber, mod-wood or metal in a colour to complement the home.

-Corner Lot fencing must finish a minimum of 4 metres behind the front wall of the home.
+- Front fences and walls should not be higher than 1.5 metres. - The design and materials of front fences and walls is to be compatible with the desired character of the streetscape. - Side and back fences and walls can be built up to 1.8 metres in height to achieve privacy for the rear yard. - Fencing fronting along a residential lot secondary frontage or public open space is required to be: - o Maximum height 1.8 metres including retaining. - Minimum 100mm x 100mm expressed square posts, with either vertical or horizontal slats in either timber, mod-wood or metal in a colour to complement the home. - Corner Lot fencing must finish a minimum of 4 metres behind the front wall of the home.

-1.5.61.6.6 Garages
+1.6.6 Garages

-Design of garages must not dominate the frontage of the housedwelling.
+Design of garages must not dominate the frontage of the dwelling.

-- Garage location principles to be consistent with typical building envelope and typology plans included in Appendix C - For lots that have a street frontage width of between 8m and 10m inclusive, garaging may comprise a single/tandem garage either at the front, or accessed from a rear lane if provided. - For lots that have a minimum street frontage width of 10m or greater, garaging may comprise either a single/tandem garage or double garage either at the front, or accessed from a rear lane if provided. - Dwelling designs with double garages for lots that have a street frontage width of at least 10m, and under 11m must be 2 storeys to enable the garage frontage to be recessed under a balcony and/or upper level facade to reduce garage dominance. - Dwelling designs with double garages for lots that have a minimum street frontage width of 11m or greater are permitted to be single storey. - Garages should not take up more than 50 percent of the building frontage for lots 12m wide or less, unless the dwelling is integrated housing. - For lots with a street frontage width of 8m or less, all garaging is to be accessed from the rear lane (if rear laneway is adjacent).
+- Garage location principles to be consistent with typical building envelope and typology plans included in Appendix C - For lots that have a street frontage width of between 8m and 10m inclusive, garaging may comprise a single/tandem garage either at the front, or accessed from a rear lane if provided. - For lots that have a minimum street frontage width of 10m or greater, garaging may comprise either a single/tandem garage or double garage either at the front, or accessed from a rear lane if provided. - Dwelling designs with double garages for lots that have a street frontage width of at least 10m, and under 11m must be 2 storeys to enable the garage frontage to be recessed under a balcony and/or upper level facade to reduce garage dominance. - Dwelling designs with double garages for lots that have a minimum street frontage width of 11m or greater are permitted to be single storey. - For lots with a street frontage width of 8m or less, all garaging is to be accessed from the rear lane (if rear laneway is adjacent).
 If no rear lane is provided, a single/tandem garage is permitted at the front.
 Front access to be fully integrated into dwelling façade. - Dwellings located in R1 zone: For lots with a street frontage width of 8m or less, a rear lane shall be provided to facilitate all garaging access.
 No front access permitted. - Dwellings within B4 zone Town Centre and Village Centre: For lots with a street frontage width of 8m or less, all garaging is to be accessed from the rear lane (if rear laneway is adjacent).
 If no rear lane is provided, a single/tandem garage is permitted at the front.
-Front access to be fully integrated into dwelling facade.
+Front access to be fully integrated into dwelling façade.

-- Materials and colours should blend the garage doors into the main building. - For 2 storey dwellings, habitable rooms with windows or balconies should be built above garages where possible. - Garages are to be limited to a maximum capacity of two cars, with tandem garages permitted. - Garages are to be set back behind the front most element of the house and fully integrated into the front facade. - No car ports or structures are permitted forward of garages. - For residential allotments 1,500 square metresand greater, a third garage is permitted if it is screened from the street. - No private residential vehicle access permitted directly off Escarpment Drive. - No private residential vehicle access permitted directly off Calderwood Road opposite Town Centre core.
+- Materials and colours should blend the garage doors into the main building. - For 2 storey dwellings, habitable rooms with windows or balconies should be built above garages where possible. - Garages are to be limited to a maximum capacity of two cars, with tandem garages permitted. - Garages are to be set back behind the front most element of the house and fully integrated into the front facade. - No car ports or structures are permitted forward of garages. - For residential allotments 1,500 square metres and greater, a third garage is permitted if it is screened from the street. - No private residential vehicle access permitted directly off Escarpment Drive. - No private residential vehicle access permitted directly off Calderwood Road opposite Town Centre core.